Before you start designing the ZipKey onboarding experience in your mobile app, you will need to answer a few questions:

 What happens if more than one nearby device is found?

 In some cases there may be more than one device found.
 For some products that may be expected (a set of wireless speakers, for example), whereas for others it might be unusual.
 You can figure out how you want to handle this.
-If the user wants to onboard multiple devices at the same time, one approach is to have the user onboard one device onto their private network, and then when that is successful (and you know you have valid private network credentials) give the user an option to onboard all the other devices onto the same network.
-This enables the user to just enter credentials once, but makes the error handling simpler.
+If the user wants to onboard multiple devices at the same time, one approach is to have the user onboard one device onto their private network, and then when that is successful (and you know you have valid private network credentials) give the user an option to onboard all the other devices onto the same network using the same credentials.
+This enables the user to just enter credentials once, and makes the error handling simpler.

 If you want to ensure that the user is onboarding the right device, there are a number of techniques you can use to identify the specific devices the user is looking for.